 And speaking of insurance, the BCRPA is affiliated with HUB International TOS who has been insuring fitness professionals for decades.
 They can give you more insight into your questions about working abroad.
 You can also check with the insurance providers in the country your are considering moving to.
 If they’ll sell it to you, you’re good to go!

 Once registered, you will need to renew your BCRPA designation every two years.
-To find out more information about this process, please click here.
+The BCRPA provides additional information about registration renewals on their website:

 Personal Training Course Rate: $450 + GST

 All Personal Training Courses run over two weekends: Saturday and Sunday, 8:30am – 5:00pm.